POLICY HUB

 Surgeons and professional closure

-Socioloigists refer to the phrase ‘professional closure’ to illustrate how powerful professions exclude others and elevate jsut a few to bolster both prestige and income.
-But does this really occur and is there an alternative solution to training more surgeons.
+Sociologists refer to the phrase ‘professional closure’ to illustrate how powerful professions exclude others and elevate just a few to bolster both prestige and income.
+But does this really occur and is there an alternative solution to training more surgeons?

 CLICK - PRELIMINARY BRIEF